-- 1. Present an outline of the key points of the chapter and explain how these key concepts apply to your chosen program.
+- Present an outline of the key points of the chapter and explain how these key concepts apply to your chosen program.
 The outline should be posted at the front of the room during your presentation. - 2.
 Bring in case examples from own experiences and explain/demonstrate how you would use the communication techniques learned in this course in each experience.

-Term Paper; Personal Reflection Due Date: Class 7 Length: 1500 words Weight: 20%
+Term Paper; Personal Reflection

+Due Date: Class 7

+Length: 1250-1400 words

 Each student will write a personal response introspective paper that investigates and identifies the essential ingredients in communicating successfully as a professional.
 Introspective means self-awareness and self-examination, being aware of your own perceptions, thoughts and feelings.
 This is a personal paper that requires self-reflection.
 The assignment will be marked using the Term Paper Rubric contained in this course outline.
-The reflection and analysis must be supported by references from your course work and text references.
-Use suitable academic references such as those from ProQuest and Gale.
 You may write this paper in the first person.